 When the tenders had been safely winched down to river level, unhooked and made ready to take passengers, the exodus began at 7.30am.
-We decided not to join the early lemmings but to have a leisurely breakfast then join the queue.
-However, most people seemed to prefer a longer lay-in (the clocks went forward one hour overnight) at 9am we eventually made our way down to deck 3 boarding just the 4th tender to depart.
+We decided not to join the early lemmings, but to have a leisurely breakfast then join the queue.
+However, today most people seemed to prefer a longer lay-in (the clocks went forward one hour overnight), at 9am we eventually made our way down to deck 3 boarding just the 4th tender to depart.

 We completed our speedboat ride back at the small pier, paid the guide and headed into the village to sample its delights.
 Many more cruisers had by now arrived, the majority seemed to be investigating the dozen or so ‘trinket’ stalls conveniently arrayed around the toilet block next to the pier (great selling point!)

-A quick circuit of the shops and we took the steps down onto the beach promenade and another tree with a bench.
+After a quick circuit of the shops we took the steps down onto the beach promenade and found another tree with a bench.
 From there we had a perfect view of the ‘most beautiful freshwater beach in the world’.
 What was I thinking of?
-From the outside, looking in, it was obvious that this beach is definitely the ‘most beautiful freshwater beach in the world’, it just turned out to be a matter of perspective!
-From the village, the strip of heavenly sand can only by reached by small blue and white rowing boat, and there were plenty on offer at $5 a return trip.
-Many were making the short five minute journey.
+From the outside, looking in, it was now obvious that this beach is definitely the ‘most beautiful freshwater beach in the world’, it just turned out to be a matter of perspective!
+From the village, the strip of heavenly sand can only by reached by small blue and white rowing boats, and there were plenty on offer at $5 a return trip.
+Many from the Magellan were making the short five minute journey.

 Cooled and partly refreshed we headed up the concrete promenade until it degenerated into a wooden walkway, then a scrubby little path winding under trees until we were halted by mangrove.
 Retracing our steps we continued to follow the now blistering beach back to the pier, photographing a couple of Iguanas and some pretty yellow breasted birds on the way.

-As before we moved down the beach concreted walkway, stopping at every opportunity to rest and natter to fellow passengers.
-Finding out what they had photographed, playing a game of who snapped the more exotic species.
-No one topped my domestic cat up a tree that at a squint was definitely a puma.
+As before we moved down along the concreted beach walkway, stopping at every opportunity to rest and natter to fellow passengers.
+Finding out what they had photographed, playing a game of who had snapped the more exotic species.
+No one could top my domestic cat up a tree, which at a squint was definitely a puma!!

 Eventually arriving back at the toilet block stalls, Sue began negotiations for a small parrot statue.
 To her surprise, earlier that morning she had recognised the stall holder as being the one that she had bought the piranhas from in Santarem, he had wanted too much for the bird at $75 (I had only given her $20).
 On our first return to the ship she had tried again and he had relented to $60.
 Her next attempt after lunch reduced it further to $40 and she finally got success and he admitted defeat as we were about to depart the village for the last time.